EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches

+If we do not accept $u_k^*$, we set $u^{<t+1>}_{k} := u^{<t>}_{k}$.
+Based on the resulting Markov chain we can estimate the posterior mean $\mbox{E}(U_k | \by)$ by taking the mean of the simulated values, observing an appropriate burn-in phase of the algorithm.
+To be specific, we use the MCMC sequence to estimate the posterior mean in the $m$th step of the EM algorithm through

+where $r \in \mathbb{N}$ describes a thinning factor and $n$ is the number of MCMC states which are taken into account.
+We then use the ranks of the posterior means to reorder the network matrix accordingly.
+This corresponds to setting the missing values of $U_j$ according to (\ref{eq:uinit}) to

-The Gibbs sampling approach is straightforward and simple, but requires the knowledge of the graphon $w(,)$.
-Apparently, in practice the graphon is not known and we need to replace $w(,)$ in the formula above by an estimate.
-Working with the empirical graphon $\hat{w}^{emp}(,)$ does not work since the Markov chain will not move appropriately.
-We therefore need to derive a suitable estimate for $w(,)$ which allows to use the above Bayesian approach.
-This will be discussed in the next section.
+The Gibbs sampling approach is straightforward and simple but requires the knowledge of the graphon $w(,)$.
+Apparently, in the EM algorithm we replace $w(,)$ in the formula above by the current estimate resulting through the M-step, which is described subsequently.
+We define the final estimate resulting through (\ref{eq:u_em}) as $ \hat{u}_j^{\text{\textit{EM}}}$.